martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 ## Server Fingerprinting

-The server chooses its own ITE length, and the length of this ITE is likely to be discoverable to an observer.
-Therefore, the destination server of a client Initial packet might be decipherable with an ITE length along with other observables.
-A four-octet ITE is RECOMMENDED.
-Deviations from this value should be carefully considered in light of this property.
+The server chooses its own connection ID length.
+Therefore, the destination server of a version-aliased packet might become clear based on the chosen length.

-Servers with acute needs for higher or lower entropy than provided by a four- octet ITE are RECOMMENDED to converge on common lengths to reduce the uniqueness of their signatures.

 ## Increased Processing of Garbage UDP Packets